-Ed Wierzbicki is an Emmy Award winning writer/producer, director, and teacher.
+Ed Wierzbicki is an Emmy Award winning writer-producer, arts journalist, educator, and theatre director.

 In addition to his work as an arts journalist and producer, Ed directs for both the stage and television.
 The Working Actors Collective, the performance company he leads, continues to take on unique and timely projects.
-Currently, the company is production on an original docu-drama for television about the foster care system.
+Ed and the company recently completed “Saying Goodbye, One More Time” an original docu-drama for television about the foster care system.
 Ed’s past theatre work has been seen on stages at the New York International Fringe Festival, Seven Angels Theatre, Hartford Stage, California Young People’s Theatre, Boston Arts Center, San Jose Repertory Company, Illustrated Stage Company and Theatre Center Philadelphia.
-Ed is the former Artistic Director of the New Zenith Theatre, a Waterbury-based company for young audiences which he founded as Associate Professor of Fine Arts/Theatre at Naugatuck Valley Community College.
+Ed is the former Artistic Director of the New Zenith Theatre, a Waterbury-based company for young audiences which he founded during a ten year stint as Associate Professor of Fine Arts/Theatre at Naugatuck Valley Community College.

 Ed continues to work as an educator.
-He’s a long time acting and performance teacher, for the stage and camera.
+He’s a long time acting and performance teacher for the stage and camera.
 He also teaches writing, film, and numerous subject areas of the theatre in both college and pre-professional secondary arts settings.
 Ed is currently an Adjunct Instructor of Performance/Acting at Middlesex Community College.
-Ed trained in theatre, film, and television at Boston University (MS, BFA).
-He also studied at Marquette University in Milwaukee, the University of Minnesota, Minneapolis, and Villanova University in Pennsylvania.
+Ed trained in theatre, film, and television at Boston University (MS, BFA) and Marquette University in Milwaukee.

 Contact & Information: firstname.lastname@example.org